RobustBlack: Challenging Black-Box Adversarial Attacks on State-of-the-Art Defenses: Introduction

 \section{Introduction}

-Since the discovery that deep learning models are susceptible to minor input disturbances, yielding adversarial examples (AE) \citep{goodfellow2014explaining}, the development of robust models has become one of the most active topics in the machine learning community.
-This topic has been thoroughly explored for white-box settings, leading to standardized attacks \citep{croce2020reliable} and benchmarks \citep{croce2020robustbench}.
+Since the discovery that deep learning models are susceptible to minor input disturbances, resulting in adversarial examples (AE) \cite{goodfellow2014explaining}, the development of robust models has become one of the most active topics in the machine learning community.
+This topic has been thoroughly explored for white-box settings, settings where attackers have full knowledge of the target, leading to powerful standardized attacks \cite{croce2020reliable} and benchmarks \cite{croce2021robustbench}.

-However, realistic evaluations of adversarial attacks remain less explored.
-It involves scenarios where the attacker has limited or no knowledge of the target model to be attacked.
-These scenarios are referred to as black-box (or gray-box with partial knowledge \citep{guo2018countering}).
-Black-box attacks belong to one of the two following settings: When the output of the model provides both category labels and scores, it is referred to as a score-based black-box attack.
-Conversely, if the output includes only category labels, it is named a decision-based black-box attack \citep{brendel2018decision}.
-Given that most computer vision Application Programming Interface (APIs) \citep{GoogleCloud,Imagga} generally provide image prediction categories alongside scores, most research in a black-box setting considers score-based black-box attacks.
-Hence, this work focuses on this category.

-State of the art (SOTA) black-box attacks leverage one or both of the following mechanisms: (1) adversarial examples transferability and (2) iterative queries with meta-heuristics.
+In parallel, more "realistic" studies of adversarial vulnerability involved restricting the knowledge or the capabilities of the attacker.
+These scenarios are referred to as black-box scenarios (or gray-box when partial knowledge of the target is available \cite{guo2018countering}).
+State-of-the-art (SoTA) black-box attacks leverage one or both of the following mechanisms: (1) adversarial examples transferability and (2) iterative queries with meta-heuristics.

 Transferability methods craft adversarial examples on a specifically built surrogate model (with white-box access) such that this example should transfer to (i.e. also fools) a target model (to which they have black-box access).
 Iterative query methods use query feedback from the target model to guide or refine the optimization process to uncover its vulnerabilities.

-Transferability is difficult to achieve when the target differs from the surrogate (in terms of architecture, training, or dataset) and the factors behind transferability (or lack thereof) remain an active field of study \citep{Charles2018,Dong2018BoostingMomentum,Li2018LearningNetworks,Wu2020SkipResNets}.
-This is because adversarial attacks crafted on the surrogate lead to examples that maximize the loss function of the surrogate model \citep{goodfellow2014explaining,Kurakin2017a}, while the target model has a different loss function.
-Methods to improve transferability mostly rely on building diversity during the optimization of adversarial examples \citep{Li2018LearningNetworks,Wu2020SkipResNets,Xie2018}.

-Iterative-query attacks also face multiple challenges: With increased search space (large images, for example), common query attacks show a significant decrease in the Attack Success Rate (ASR) or require large amounts of queries to achieve sufficient ASR \citep{mohaghegh2020advflow,huangblack,feng2022boosting}.
-BASES \citep{cai2022blackboxattackssurrogateensemble}, a recent Black-box Surrogate Ensemble Search attack achieved more than 95\% ASR with a few queries (<5) on average across a large scope of non-robust models.